TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/01_lesson/lesson.md

 			* **Attribute**: values assigned to an instance.
 	* Note that you can also create functions that take in classes and use their attributes.
 3. **Lab**
-	* Students will create RGB colors using class.
+	* Students will create RGB colors using a `Color` class.
-	* Create a function to merge two colors.
+	* They will then create a function to merge two colors.
-	* Check up their colors on a rgb website
+	* They can check their colors on the linked RGB website in the lab.
 4. **Debrief**

-	* Talk about any of the phrases or issues the students had.
-Did they find it easy to understand the code when they read it.
+###Accommodation/Differentiation
+Given the big leap taken today with much new terminology and challenging concepts, it's quite possible students will need additional class time to digest the information and finish the lab.

+For students that are quickly picking up the concepts, have them create their own unique class or have them help explain to struggling students with their own examples what a class, object, instance, or attribute is.

 [Do Now]:do_now.md